ChristophGeske/Covid-19-Detector/README.md

 #### Further relevant projecs:

 * [COVID-19 Sounds App](https://www.covid-19-sounds.org/en/) maybe as a source for more trainings data.
+  * Sounds, Spectrograms and MEL-Spectrograms avaialable
+  * MEL-Spectrograms could be used directly, reducing complexity and the steps needed for training

 ## Implementation details (Work in progress)